 Cayenne gained popularity in Europe during the time of Columbus because it was a flavorful alternative to the prohibitively expensive black pepper at the time.
 The spice is used in cuisines around the world and is a staple in Mexican, Creole, Cajun, and Southwestern American cooking.
-It is typically used in its powdered form to add flavor to dishes.
+Cayenne pepper is typically used in its powdered form to add flavor to dishes.

 Many Asian cuisines also use cayenne pepper for their flavor and health benefits.
 Most notably, cayenne is a staple in the simple diet of the Hunzas in Asia.
-These people enjoy excellent good health and often live to be over 100 years old.
+These people enjoy excellent good health and in fact often live to be over 100 years old.

 Aids Weight Loss

 Capsaicin, the active ingredient in cayenne pepper, has exciting potential for weight loss.
 It can help to boost metabolism.
 In one study,participants who took capsaicin and MCT oil burned 51% more calories than the control group.
 Cayenne pepper can be useful for people who need to give their metabolism a much-needed lift for weight loss.

 Cayenne pepper also works as a natural appetite suppressant, and researchers have studied its ability to reduce hunger.
 It works by counteracting the hunger hormone ghrelin to help the body send fewer hunger signals to the brain.

-Improves Digestive Health
+Improves Digestive and Gut Health

-Cayenne pepper helps the stomach fight off infection.One study found that capsaicin in cayenne pepper stimulates the nerves in the stomach that help protect it from injury.
-The stimulation actually makes the stomach stronger to help fight off infections that may reside there.
+Cayenne helps the stomach fight off infection.One study found that capsaicin in cayenne pepper stimulates the nerves in the stomach that help protect it from injury.
+The stimulation actually makes the stomach stronger to help fight off infections and pain that may reside there.

 Many people think cayenne pepper irritates the stomach because of its spiciness.
 However, the same study above found that it can actually prevent ulcers!
 Ulcers are not caused by stress, which it was rumored to in times past.
 Instead, a specific strain of bacteria,H. Pylori, causes ulcers.
-Cayenne pepper strengthens the stomach naturally to help fight off the infection and bring relief.
+Cayenne strengthens the stomach naturally to help fight off the infection, reduce pain and bring relief.

 Boosts Heart Health

-The capsaicin in cayenne pepper helps to clear away lipid deposits and dilate arteries.
+The capsaicin in cayenne helps to clear away lipid deposits and dilate arteries.
 These both work to counteract the cause of heart attacks and keep the heart as healthy as possible to pump blood through the body.

 Next, cayenne pepper is also being researched for its ability to lower blood pressure.
 Someinitial animal studies show its promise for people with high blood pressure.

 Helps Fight Cancer

 In fact, the American Institute for Cancer Research recommends peppers in its official dietary recommendations,Foods that Fight Cancer, because of the strength of the promising research.
-Adding cayenne pepper to your diet can be one more tool to help prevent or fight cancer.
+Adding cayenne peppers to your diet can be one more tool to help prevent or fight cancer.

 Rich in Nutrients

-How to Take Cayenne Pepper
+Tips for How to Take Cayenne